rocketvalidator/docs-rocketvalidator/docs/google-analytics.md

 This option may be the simpler method, if your web site can detect the User Agent string from the request.
 It may not be an option in certain cases like static sites.

-If you can do that, then it's simple: in case the User Agent string contains "RocketValidator", don't include the script that triggers Google Analytics.
+If you can do that, then it's simple: in case the User Agent string contains `RocketValidator`, don't include the script that triggers Google Analytics.

 However, we don't recommend this option as it's preferable to not customize your content based on User Agents, so the bots can have "the real thing".
 Let's say a script introduces an accessibility issue, you're not going to detect it if you hide it from the bots.